rust-lang/rust/src/doc/complement-design-faq.md

 ## Why is `let` used to introduce variables?

-We don't use the term "variable", instead, we use "variable bindings".
-The simplest way for binding is the `let` syntax, other ways including `if let`, `while let` and `match`.
-Bindings also exist in function arguments positions.
+Instead of the term "variable", we use "variable bindings".
+The simplest way for creating a binding is by using the `let` syntax.
+Other ways include `if let`, `while let`, and `match`.
+Bindings also exist in function argument positions.

 Bindings always happen in pattern matching positions, and it's also Rust's way to declare mutability.
-One can also redeclare mutability of a binding in pattern matching.
+One can also re-declare mutability of a binding in pattern matching.
 This is useful to avoid unnecessary `mut` annotations.
 An interesting historical note is that Rust comes, syntactically, most closely from ML, which also uses `let` to introduce bindings.